-Located 13 kilometer from Arusha town is Lake Duluti.
-A crater lake where on can enjoy a boat ride, canoeing, walking with the Duluti Reserve and enjoy a simple local dish at the several restaurants around the Lake.
+Located 13 kilometres from Arusha town is Lake Duluti.
+A crater lake where one can enjoy a boat ride, canoeing, walking with the Duluti Reserve and enjoy a simple local dish at the several restaurants around the Lake.
 It also doubles up as an ideal picnic location.
 Read more about it here

 7. Night Life

-One would not leave Arusha without having experienced night life.
+One would not leave Arusha without having experienced nightlife.
 Club D is quite ideal.
-If you enjoy a night of dancing and fun then Club D is the place to patron.
-There is also Le Patio Restaurant doubles up as an ideal location for a quiet afternoon where one can enjoy some pizza and coffee and a fun restaurant by night.
-There is a fire place that’s lit in the evenings, right outside the patios’ giving the place an ambience of fun and relaxation.
+If you enjoy a night of dancing and fun then Club D is the place to be.
+There is also Le Patio Restaurant that doubles up as an ideal location for a quiet afternoon where one can enjoy some pizza and coffee and a fun restaurant by night.
+There is a fireplace that’s lit in the evenings, right outside the patios’ giving the place an ambience of fun and relaxation.

 What you need

 - Passport: Ensure you get a visa at the immigration point at Namanga.
-If you do not have a passport, get a temporary pass port via E-Citizen.
+If you do not have a passport, get a temporary passport via E-Citizen at Kshs.
+300/-

 - Yellow Fever certificate